 About me

 I am Hing Ong, a Postdoctoral Appointee at Argonne National Laboratory.
-Throughout my career, I have been at the forefront of advancements in atmospheric dynamics and modeling, contributing to a deeper understanding of atmospheric rivers (with a paper accepted by Nature Communications), tropical large-scale atmospheric dynamics, atmospheric convection, and climate dynamical downscaling.
+Throughout my career, I have been at the forefront of advancements in atmospheric dynamics and modeling, contributing to a deeper understanding of atmospheric rivers (with a publication in Nature Communications), tropical large-scale atmospheric dynamics, atmospheric convection, and climate dynamical downscaling.
 I also have extensive experience teaching university-level Earth system sciences and am deeply committed to promoting diversity, equity, and inclusion in science, technology, engineering, and mathematics (STEM) education.

 In my research, I develop models of varying complexities to explore the intricacies of atmospheric physics, advancing the evolution of atmospheric models.
 These efforts have not only deepened our understanding of critical physical processes but also improved their representation in state-of-the-art models.
 My work has inspired colleagues to refine their modeling techniques as well.
 Ultimately, my goal is to improve atmospheric modeling for more-accurate prediction and better understanding of weather and climate.